martiabr/putti-plotter-plot/ideas.md

 - Truchet tiles (circles, knots, ...)
 - 3D "potential fields" lines (think Currents artwork)
 - Experiment with markers/colored pens/multiple layers
-- MASSIV map series.
-Either just map or also line and dots to show path somehow.
+- **MASSIV map series.
+Either just map or also line and dots to show path somehow.**
+- DNT map series - add cabins and paths and stuff somehow?
 - Map library with geotif.
 Autoscaling to fit a4.
 Crop function to fit a4.
 More easily prototype with low resolution then go to real.
+- **Isometric occult tests**

 ### TODO:
 - generatize map code as an easy to use package